apexcharts/tree/README.md

 ## Installation

-To add the Apex grid to your project and its dependencies, install the package from npm.
+To add the Apextree to your project and its dependencies, install the package from npm.

 ```bash
 npm install apextree